Jonas Myrin

 Jonas Myrin is a Swedish singer, songwriter and producer based in Los Angeles, California.
 His solo career began in 2012 with the gold-certified song, "Day of the Battle" in Germany.
-Myrin won two Grammy Awards for the song "10,000 Reasons (Bless the Lord)", which he wrote for Matt Redman.
+Myrin won two Grammy Awards for the song "10,000 Reasons (Bless the Lord)", which he co-wrote with Matt Redman.
 He also won both Billboard and multiple Dove Awards, as well as many nominations for those awards.
 He has written songs for artists such as Barbra Streisand, Idina Menzel, Andrea Bocelli, Lauren Daigle, Nicole Scherzinger, and others, and has often produced the works.

 Early life

 Myrin began playing the piano at an early age and wrote his first song at the age of eleven.
 His parents did charity and ministry work around the world.
 Growing up, his parents shared their favourite music with him including Stevie Wonder, The Beatles, Donny Hathaway records, which he has cited as a major influence on his work.

 At 17, Myrin moved to London, where he studied at a creative arts college.
 There he was involved with Hillsong London and co-wrote several songs that were featured on various albums by Hillsong Music.
 In the years that followed, he wrote songs for artists including members of rock music's Supergrass, as well as Bjorn from Peter Bjorn and John, Natasha Bedingfield and Greg Kurstin, among others.

 In 2002, he appeared in the music video for the Sophie Ellis-Bextor song "Get Over You".